NodeDC/es2015-in-node/spread.md

 The .apply method allows us to execute a function with an array of parameters.

 In ES6 use the spread operator to execute a function with an array of parameters.
-Note that the spread operator will start at the beginning of the array to populate the parameters.
+Note that the spread operator will start at the beginning of the array to populate the parameters - it 'spreads' the array across a function's parameters.

 ```javascript
 backpack(...array);